 The Town of Concord, the Metropolitan Area Planning Council (MAPC), the Community Foundation of Western MA, the Harold Grinspoon Charitable Foundation, ener-G-save and MassEnergize have all contributed financially to underwriting the fairs and/or developing the Playbook, Cooler Communities Website and Carbon Saver tool.

-Cooler Communities is the brand name for events (we call them Fairs; you can call yours whatever you want!) that use the model in this Playbook (e.g., Cooler Agawam, Cooler Concord, Berkshires Cooler Communities Challenge).
+Cooler Communities is the brand name for the program and events (we call them Fairs; you can call yours whatever you want!) that use the model in this Playbook (e.g., Cooler Agawam, Cooler Concord, Berkshires Cooler Communities Challenge).
 The word “Cooler” connotes reduced burning of fossil fuels such as coal, oil, natural gas and gasoline that are warming the Earth.
 If we all work together, we can live on a Cooler Planet and Be Cooler!

 Community Foundation of Western Massachusetts